-Fairleigh Dickinson University ("FDU" or the "University") is committed to fostering a living, learning and working environment free of discrimination and harassment.
-The FDU Non-Title IX Prohibited Discrimination, Harassment and Related Misconduct Policy and Procedures (this "Policy") prohibits all forms of Discrimination and Harassment based on Protected Status (each term as defined below).
-Further, this Policy sets forth the procedures that the University will follow when such conduct occurs.
+Fairleigh Dickinson University - Vancouver Campus ("FDU-V") is committed to fostering a living, learning and working environment free of discrimination and harassment.
+The FDU-V Sexual Violence and Misconduct Policy and Procedures (this "Policy") prohibits all forms of sexual violence and sexual misconduct.
+Further, this Policy sets forth the procedures that the Vancouver Campus will follow when such conduct occurs.